robinzng/whereimreallyfrom/exampleSite/content/english/about/_index.md

 # We are a nation of storytellers

-From ancient 成语 to modern morals, our sense of who we are shines through most in the mythologies and fables of what we tell ourselves and what we tell our children.
+Our sense of who we are shines through most in the mythologies and fables of what we tell ourselves and what we tell our children.
 Here, we solicit and curate those stories, hopefully opening up a new archive of poignant experiences.

 # We are self-defined and inclusive